gnufu/SamyTheSalmon/Readme.md

 # Samy the Salmon
 This game was created by Martin Mautner and Lisa Kellner during a computer graphics lecture at TU Wien.
-It is written in F# using the Aardvark engine from the VRVis Research Center.
+It is written in F# using the Aardvark engine from the VRVis Research Center (https://github.com/vrvis).

-Official samples of the aardvark engine can be found here: https://github.com/vrvis/aardvark.rendering/tree/master/src/Demo/Examples

 # How to build
 build.cmd/build.sh, then run the Stub.exe in bin/Release.